magento/devdocs/guides/v2.2/extension-dev-guide/plugins.md

 ?>
 {% endhighlight %}

 When you wrap a method which accepts arguments, your plugin must also accept those arguments and you must forward them when you invoke the <code>proceed</code> callable.
-You must be careful to match the original signature of the method regarding default parameters and type hints.
+You must be careful to match the default parameters and type hints of the original signature of the method.

 For example, the following code defines a parameter of type <code>SomeType</code> which is nullable: